hiteshr-arch/Spantest-V3/README.md

 # SpanTest+

 **SpanTest+** is an AI-powered test management platform built for QA engineers and developers.
 It centralises test scenario generation, repository management, Jira story integration, and project configuration in a single, project-scoped workspace.
+Hello

 ---